mcorning/lct-c/docs/debuggingGuide.md

 LCT works through a node server that renders compiled Javascript built by Vue-CLI and sent the srv/dist folder.

+## Troubleshooting

+Before debugging, be sure the version running in the browser is the same as in the srv/dist folder.

+> In other words, do a hard refresh on the browser to clear the cache of old code.

+If the code is not the same, you will not see bound breakpoints in the debugger client-side.

 ## tl;dr

 Start the debugger for index.js